Post four of fourteen, in section About Awakening

-Some of the types of approaches that are required are parts work, working with your nervous system and meditation practices.
+Some of the types of approaches that are required are parts work, working with your nervous system, and meditation practices.

-Awakening is always happening through a human body, in relationship with the Universe, and humans are incredibly complicated systems.
-As is the Universe.
-But a simplified version of what Awakening is biologically, could be described in the diagrams below.
+Both humans and the Universe are incredibly complicated systems, but a simplified version of what Awakening is could be described in the diagrams below.

 Even within this model, there are a number of different ways to understand the process of awakening and the different outcomes that can occur from contemplative practice.